robert-abela/llp2/week10/README.md

 $ netstat -a | grep 9999
 tcp        0      0 localhost:47874         localhost:9999          TIME_WAIT
 ```
 This means that the established connection has been closed and the server is no longer listening.
-The OS is waiting for some time to pass before fully closing the original server port (because it was not closed properly).
+The OS is waiting for some time to pass before fully closing the server port (because it was not closed properly).

 __Original Article__:
 * https://ubidots.com/blog/how-to-simulate-a-tcpudp-client-using-netcat/